Southampton-RSG-Training/git-novice/_episodes/07-branches.md

 ## Why Use Branches?

 If you're a user of a code, and don't plan to do any development, you might never have to interact with branches.
 You'll download the `main` branch, containing the most recent, stable version of the code, and just use that.
-Likewise, if you create a new repository for a small code with only a single developer that you don't expect to share, you can just do all your work on the `main` branch like we've been doing.
+Likewise, if you create a new repository for a small code with only a single developer, then as long as you aren't sharing the code or its outputs you can just do all your work on the `main` branch like we've been doing.

-However, if you plan on **making changes to an existing code**, **collaborating with others**, or **sharing your code**, then you'll definitely want to use branches - as they make your life a lot easier.
+However, if you plan on **making changes to an existing code**, **collaborating with others**, or **sharing your code or its outputs**, then you'll definitely want to use branches - as they make your life a lot easier.

 ### Sharing Your Code: `main` and `dev` branches